 A Knock at Midnight is Brittany’s riveting, inspirational memoir, at once a coming-of-age story and a powerful evocation of what it takes to bring hope and justice to a system built to resist both at every turn.
-Brittany's book will be published by The Crown Publishing Group, a division of Penguin Random House, in the Spring of 2020 .
+Brittany's book was published by The Crown Publishing Group, a division of Penguin Random House.

 Brittany K. Barnett was only a law student when she came across the case that would change her life forever—that of Sharanda Jones, single mother, business owner and, like Brittany, black daughter of the rural South.
 A victim of America’s ruthless and devastating war on drugs, Sharanda had been torn from the arms of her young daughter and was serving a life sentence without parole—all for a first-time drug offense.
-In Sharanda, Brittany saw haunting echoes of own life, both as the daughter of a formerly incarcerated mother and the one-time girlfriend of an abusive drug dealer.
-As she studied Sharanda’s case, a system slowly came into focus: one where widespread racial injustice forms the core of our country’s addiction to incarceration.
+In Sharanda, Brittany saw haunting echoes of her own life, as the daughter of a formerly incarcerated mother.
+As she studied Sharanda’s case, a system slowly came into focus: one where racial injustice forms the core of our country’s addiction to incarceration.
 Moved by Sharanda’s plight, Brittany began to work towards her freedom.

 This had never been the plan.
-Bright and ambitious, Brittany was already a successful accountant with her sights set on a high-powered future in corporate law.
-But Sharanda’s case opened the door to a harrowing journey through the criminal justice system, in which people could be locked up for life under misguided appeals for law and order.
-Driven by the realization that her clients’ fates could have easily been her own, Brittany soon found herself on a quest to unlock the human potential of those our society has forgotten how to see.
-Living a double life, she moved billion dollar corporate deals by day, and by night worked pro bono to free Sharanda and others in near-impossible legal battles.
-Ultimately, her journey transformed her understanding of injustice in the courts, of genius languishing behind bars, and the very definition of freedom itself.
+Bright and ambitious, Brittany was a successful accountant on her way to a high-powered future in corporate law.
+But Sharanda’s case opened the door to a harrowing journey through the criminal justice system.
+By day Brittany moved billion-dollar deals, and by night she worked pro bono to free clients in nearly hopeless legal battles.
+Ultimately, her path transformed her understanding of injustice in the courts, of genius languishing behind bars, and the very definition of freedom.